huihanlhh/huihanlhh.github.io/_pages/about.md

 Research
 ======
-My research focuses on building agents that understand and use natural languages by learning from human behaviors.
-As of now, I am especially interested in question answering, instruction tuning, natural language understanding, text generation, etc.
+My research focuses on training and evaluating language models using tasks that require mastering knowledge of the world.
+As of now, I am especially interested in robust natural language understanding, generation following constraints, and question answering.

-Ongoing and finished projects include:
-*  **Conversational Question Answering** - re-evaluating the current evaluation protocol for Conversational Question Answering models
-*  **Instruction Understanding** - achieving task transfer by training Seq2Seq models to understand natural language instructions

 Teaching
 ======